jellyfin/jellyfin.org/docs/general/contributing/development.md

   2. How you approached the issue (if applicable) and briefly describe the changes, especially for large PRs.

-- If your pull request isn't finished yet please mark it as a "draft" when you open it.
-While this tag is in place, the pull request won't be merged, and reviews should remain as comments only.
-Once you're happy with the final state of your PR, please remove this tag; forgetting to do so might result in your PR being unintentionally ignored as still under active development!
-Inactive WIPs may occasionally elicit pings from the team inquiring on the status, and closed if there is no response.
+- If your pull request is not finished yet, please mark it as a "draft" when you open it.
+While this tag is in place, the pull request will not be merged, and reviews should remain as comments only.
+Once you are happy with the final state of your PR, please remove this tag; forgetting to do so might result in your PR being unintentionally ignored as still under active development!
+Inactive WIPs may occasionally elicit pings from the team inquiring on the status and closed if there is no response.

 - Avoid rebasing and force-pushing to large or complex pull requests if at all possible, and especially after reviews.
 It forces unnecessary reviews to verify the changes are still okay and build properly.

 - Expect review and discussion.
-If you can't back up your changes with a good description and through review, please reconsider whether it should be done at all.
-All PRs to `dev` require at least one approving review from an administrative team member, however we welcome and encourage reviews from any contributor, especially if it's in an area you are knowledgeable about.
+If you cannot back up your changes with a good description and through review, please reconsider whether it should be done at all.
+All PRs to `dev` require at least one approving review from an administrative team member, however we welcome and encourage reviews from any contributor, especially if it is in an area you are knowledgeable about.
 More eyes are always better.

 - All PRs require review by at least two team members before being merged into `master`, though reviews from any contributor are welcome!
 After the second team member review the PR may be merged immediately, or more review or feedback requested explicitly from other contributors if required.